RagnarB83/ash-documentation/docs/workflows-examples.rst

     N2         n2.xyz                     0       1      -109.4002889693
     H6O2C1     h2o_MeOH.xyz               0       1      -192.0023967568

-This can also be accomplished using the **calc_xyzfiles** function that further allows you to even run a thermochemistry workflow on each XYZ-file.
+Such a protocol can be further simplified using the **calc_xyzfiles** function that even allows you to even run a thermochemistry workflow on each XYZ-file.
 See: :doc:`module_workflows`

 .. code-block:: python